 Another year has come and gone.
 I hadn’t planned on writing a New Year’s post, but I figured I’d better write one now during the month of January before I get knee-deep into the year.
 So, I’d like to take this opportunity to share the top 10 most popular articles of 2017 and give you a little back story into how I decided to write each one.

 Happy New Year’s (Bonne année) and Best wishes ( Meilleurs voeux)

 Another thing about blogging is it involves more than just writing.
-I don’t have a team of people working for me so I have take care of all the marketing, social media management, graphics, site design, branding, infographic and featured photo creation and so much more.
+I don’t have a team of people working for me, so I have to take care of all the marketing, social media management, graphics, site design, branding, infographics, featured photo creation, and so much more.

 Merci and Thank you

 Kicking off this list is something I published a couple of years ago, listing 101 French terms of endearment.

 I never know for sure if a post will be well received or not, but this article has consistently been my most popular post month after month for the last year.
 I am usually on the first page of Google for several search terms like this one “French terms of endearment”.

 I guess there are a lot of people looking to learn how to whisper sweet nothings ( in French) to their honey bunny.

 I originally wanted to write an article solely about strange table manners in France but couldn’t find enough to make a whole article- the French have extremely good table manners.
 So, instead, I compiled a list of strange table manners from around the world and included one from France, which isn’t really that strange.
 Judge for yourself.

 Here is a post which I wrote years ago but remains one of my most popular posts of all time.
 It’s a very personal story about being shy and worrying way too much about whether or not other people thought I was a boring person.
 In the article, I also list the top 10 things that helped me overcome these feelings, one of which was travelling.